Le Cordon Bleu Class Action Lawsuit and Student Loans

 Placing Pressure on Recruiters

-Former workers of the university stated that Le Cordon Bleu forced them to meet the high quotas regarding student recruitment.
-They also argued that the university would fire them unless they met the given numbers.
-To keep their job, the recruiters used students and employed high-pressure sales tactics so that the students sign up with the university.
+Former university workers stated that Le Cordon Bleu forced them to meet the high quotas regarding student recruitment.
+They also argued that the university would fire them unless they met the numbers.
+To keep their job, the recruiters used students.
+They employed high-pressure sales tactics, so the students signed up with the university.

 Inflating Graduation Rates

-The graduation rates are one of the major aspects that students look up to while deciding on which university they need to apply to.
-Le Cordon Bleu falsified this information and spread nonsense like 90 percent of their students graduate with a degree.
+Graduation rates are one of the significant aspects that students look up to while deciding which university to apply to.
+Le Cordon Bleu falsified this information and spread nonsense as 90 percent of their students graduate with a degree.
 The percentage was around 29 to 30 at a time.
-So, this was one of the main reasons why many students apply to the university without knowing the real statistics.
+So, this was one of the main reasons many students apply to the university without knowing the actual statistics.

 In reality, Le Cordon Bleu was enrolling the students who were unqualified in the first place.
 Though, they spread the information that classified the university as one of the top selections in the country.

-If any of these aspects are used against you, and you get enrolled as a result of these falsified marketing tactics, take your chance and apply for either BDAR closed school loan discharge program.
+If any of these aspects are used against you, and you get enrolled due to these falsified marketing tactics, take your chance and apply for either BDAR’s closed school loan discharge program.

 What do you need to include in your BDAR Application?

-The most important thing that the Department of Education looks at while analyzing the applications is the decision-making process of the student.
-You, as a student, should clearly display the reasons such as
+The most important thing that the Department of Education looks at while analyzing the applications is the student’s decision-making process.
+You, as a student, should display the reasons, such as

-If you cannot prove that you only took the loan for attending the university and come to that conclusion because of the fraudulent actions of Le Cordon Bleu, unfortunately, you will not get approval from DOE regarding the BDAR.
+Suppose you cannot prove that you only took the loan to attend the university and come to that conclusion because of the fraudulent actions of Le Cordon Bleu.
+Unfortunately, you will not get approval from DOE regarding the BDAR in that case.

 Be Specific

-You need to specifically point out how their lies convinced you and show proof for your arguments.
-The evidence can consist of a screenshot of chats, emails between you and the university recruiter, phone calls, bills, etc. Remember that this university was found guilty on many aspects during the lawsuit settlement.
-Therefore, it is another plus for those students who aim to cover their debt amount by applying for BDAR.
+You need to expressly point out how their lies convinced you and show proof for your arguments.
+The evidence can include a screenshot of chats, emails between you and the university recruiter, phone calls, bills, etc. Remember that this university was found guilty on many aspects during the lawsuit settlement.
+Therefore, it is another plus for those students who aim to cover their debt by applying for BDAR.
 The university admitted most of the illegal actions; it is now your turn to prove that you directly get affected by those actions.

 As we already mentioned, the results of the BDAR application are personal.
-That means, two students who attended at the same time may not necessarily be eligible for the program.
-If you have specific details about your case and have documents that you can use as evidence against Le Cordon Bleu, then you need to choose BDAR as your primary option for acquiring loan forgiveness.
+That means two students who attended simultaneously may not necessarily be eligible for the program.
+Suppose you have specific details about your case and documents you can use as evidence against Le Cordon Bleu.
+In that case, you need to choose BDAR as your primary option for acquiring loan forgiveness.

 Where can you file a BDAR application?

-The only legitimate place where the student needs to file his/her BDAR application is the US federal government official website regarding the matter.
-Rather than that, you should not file your documents anywhere else.
-You will see the organizations, lawyers who claim that they are working with the government on solving the issues like this.
+The US federal government’s official website is the only legitimate place for the student to file their BDAR application.
+Rather than that, you should only file your documents here.
+You will see organizations and lawyers claiming they are working with the government to solve the issues like this.
 Though, never believe those people.
-Keep in mind that, there are thousands of student loan scammers around the US, and be careful about them.
+Remember that thousands of student loan scammers are around the US, and be careful about them.

 How to check whether or not your application is approved?

-Just like the class-action lawsuit, the result of the application may take more time than you expected.
-For some lucky students, the process takes several weeks, while on the other hand, there are thousands of students who are desperately waiting for approval for like 6 to 12 months.
+Just like the class-action lawsuit, the application result may take longer than you expected.
+For some lucky students, the process takes several weeks.
+On the other hand, thousands of students desperately await approval for 6 to 12 months.
 There are many applications regarding the matter.
-That is why DOE does not have the capability to solve all of them in several months.
+That is why DOE can only solve some of them in several months.

-You need to wait for your turn and hope that the results will be positive.
+It would help if you waited for your turn and hoped the results would be positive.
 The time when you apply for the program is crucial.
-You need to write your BDAR application as soon as possible because of the reason that Betsy DeVos does not think positively about the program.
-So, there is another possibility that the program may stop sooner or later.
+You must write your BDAR application as soon as possible because Betsy DeVos does not think positively about the program.
+Another possibility is that the program may stop sooner or later.
 To be on the safe side, try to apply as soon as you can.

 CSLD

-- Graduate from school prior to 120 days to the closing
+• Graduate from school 120 days before the closing

 If one of these two conditions is met, you will be eligible to apply to this program.